 2 men arrested after shooting of Akron teen in car

-AKRON, Ohio (WOIO) - Two men were arrested after a 19-year-old in the car they were riding in was shot.
+AKRON, Ohio (WOIO) - A 19-year-old who was shot in the head while riding in a car earlier this week has died, Akron police say.

 The driver of the car drove the victim to Summa Health Akron City Hospital.